Revised February 4th 2024

 Section 6.
 A majority of the Board of Directors shall constitute a quorum for transaction of business at any meeting, and the act of the majority of the directors present at a meeting, at which a quorum is present, shall be the act of the Board of Directors.

 Section 7.
 Any vacancy occurring in the Board of Directors may be filled for the unexpired portion of the term by a vote of the membership at the next regular meeting.

 Section 8.
 The directors shall pay one half the annual members’ dues as well as no charge camper storage during their term in office.
 No other salary or reimbursement shall be received by a director while in office.(Passed: February 8, 1993)

 Section 9.
-The directors shall have the power to make contracts, improve grounds, stock lake, and any other improvements not to exceed the amount of cash in the treasury upon majority board approval.
+The officers shall have the power to make contracts, improve grounds, stock lake, and any other improvements not to exceed the amount of cash in the treasury upon majority board approval.
 (Rev. 2/4/24)

 Section 10.
 The hunting, fishing and recreation rights shall be under the direct supervision of the Board of Directors.

 Section 11.
 The board shall have the right to prescribe the time and manner in which these rights shall be exercised.

 Section 12.
 Any member willfully violating any of these by-laws or rules lawfully laid down by the Board of Directors shall forfeit his membership in the club.
 The Board of Directors shall be the judge of all violations.

 Section 13.
 One board member shall be present and preside over work Sunday every month starting in March.
 (Amended 02/05/2023)